 Now, at no point am I suggesting any of you should be paying actual money to see this film, but it does seem the perfect viewing for two-in-the-morning stoned types who’ve literally watched everything Netflix has to offer and need something to keep them going.

-Directed by Dean Devlin (writer and producer of Independence Day and 1998’s Godzilla, so you’d think he should be a little better at this) and shelved for a couple of years with reshoots by Danny Cannon (the Stallone Judge Dredd Danny Cannon), Geostorm emerges as a predictably naff disaster movie where a futuristic space satellite that controls the weather is hijacked and must be stopped by the guy who invented it.
+Directed by Dean Devlin (writer and producer of Independence Day and 1998’s Godzilla, so you’d think he should be at least a little better at this) and shelved for a couple of years with reshoots by Danny Cannon (the Stallone Judge Dredd Danny Cannon), Geostorm emerges as a predictably naff disaster movie where a futuristic space satellite that controls the weather is hijacked and must be stopped by the guy who invented it.
 Cut vast destruction on a global scale and a body count in the millions that neither you or anyone in the movie will seem to care about.